Harness racing: Australia and New Zealand

 Australian racing differs from North American racing in that metric distances are used, generally above the equivalent of one mile and horses are classed by how many wins they have.
 Another large difference is that in Australian racing the leader does not have to hand up the lead to any horse that challenges, often leaving a horse parked outside the leader in the "death seat" or simply "the death" (known as "facing the breeze" in New Zealand), as this horse covers more ground than the leader.
 Australian racing generally has more horses in each race; a field of 12 or 13 is not uncommon.
 This generally means that with the smaller tracks a "three-wide train" starts as the field gets the bell at signal their final lap.

 New Zealand racing is quite similar to that of Australia.
 Many horses are able to easily "cross the Tasman" and compete as well on either side of the sea that separates Australia and New Zealand.
 In both New Zealand and Australia the same system of an 'open lane' operates, although in Australia it is called a 'sprint lane' and in New Zealand a 'passing lane'.
 These lanes do not operate on all tracks and have been a point of argument between many industry participants.

 Modern Starting gates used in Australia now include Auto start.
 This innovation allows the starter to concentrate on the actual horse's positioning during the "score up".

 The modern Starting gates use only a driver for steering the vehicle and a starter in the rear to observe the race and call a false start if required.
 The start speed, acceleration, score up distance, and gate closing are controlled via a computer system, which takes control of the vehicle and provides a printout at the end of the score up.
 Some harness racing clubs have been granted additional funds for the installation of the AVA computerised mobile barriers.

 In Australia and New Zealand, harness racing is conducted both on smaller rural tracks and at major city venues, creating the opportunity for even the hobby-trainer to make it into the big-time if they have an exceptional horse.
-The major tracks include Gloucester Park (Perth), Globe Derby Park (Adelaide) Albion Park (Brisbane), Tabcorp Park, Menangle (Sydney), Melton (Melbourne), Alexandra Park (Auckland) and Addington Raceway (Christchurch).
+The major tracks include Gloucester Park (Perth), Globe Derby Park (Adelaide) Albion Park (Brisbane), Menangle Park Paceway (Sydney), Melton Entertainment Park (Melbourne), Alexandra Park (Auckland) and Addington Raceway (Christchurch).
 The breeding and racing of standardbred horses is both a dedicated pastime and profession for participants in the industry.
 The premier events can now have prizemoney exceeding AUD 1 million and recent upgrades to some venues has created world-class facilities for harness racing.
 Betting revenues have come under pressure from both thoroughbred racing and from expanding opportunities in greyhound racing - however 'the trots' still has a dedicated following and a rich history to enjoy.
 Friday night is generally regarded as the premier trotting night although key events will enjoy broader weekend billing.